DynaMIT-uib/DynaMIT-uib.github.io/_posts/2024-10-17-kickoff-meeting.md

 Additionally, we examined the current status of the Lompe technique, explored potential code improvements, and addressed its limitations and challenges.
 Several related projects utilizing Lompe were also presented.
 Among such presentations:
 - Heikki: GIC presentation (recent paper by Liisa Juusola)
-- Margot: OSSE (Observing System Simulation Experiment) approach
+- Margot: Lompe and Observing System Simulation Experiments
 - Jens Christian (PhD student) and Spencer: TREX and Lompe
 - Jesper: The ARCH project